 Media watercolour and ink on paper

-signed, titled and dated lower right; framed with archival mat
+signed, titled and dated lower right; unframed; mounted on mat

 Irene E. McCaugherty ~ [1914-1996] Canadian